MUNComputerScienceSociety/ABALookup/README.md

 > Coding standards help ensure that the code is high
 > quality, has fewer bugs, and can be easily maintained.

-This project tries to adhere to the [Zend Framework Coding Standard for PHP].
+This project tries to adhere to the [Zend Framework Coding Standard for PHP] with the following modifications:

+- Indentation should consist of tab characters.
+Spaces are to be used for formatting.

 Contributing to the Wiki
 ------------------------